-The accompanying unaudited condensed consolidated financial statements present the consolidated KLXE and QES financial position as of April 30, 2021 and January 31, 2021, and the condensed consolidated statements of operations and cash flows for the three months ended April 30, 2021 include an entire quarter of combined results for both legacy KLXE and legacy QES.
-The condensed consolidated statements of operations and cash flows for the three months ended April 30, 2020 does not include combined results for legacy QES.
+The accompanying unaudited condensed consolidated financial statements present the consolidated KLXE and QES financial position as of July 31, 2021 and January 31, 2021.
+Combined results for both legacy KLXE and legacy QES are included for the entire period in the condensed consolidated statements of operations and cash flows for the three and six months ended July 31, 2021.
+The condensed consolidated statements of operations and cash flows for the three and six months ended July 31, 2020 includes QES's results for the final three days of the Company's second fiscal quarter, July 29, 2020 through July 31, 2020.